No54/ClassGraph/README.md

 To compare with the great softwares above, this repo is too simple and the code is not cool at all.
 But I think the requirements are clear.
 So, if you are interested in this repo, please promote the code and make it more useful.
 If you know other software instead, plaease tell me!
 Thank you!

+## Update Records
+2022.7.15 add a checkbox for use same namespace or not